macformula/hil/canlink/README.md

 	    )
     }
     ```
 3) Register the `Tracer` instance as a handler for the bus manager by calling `Register`, passing in the `Tracer`.
 Once started, the manager will send frames from the CAN bus through the broadcast channel to every registered handler.
-The `transmit` channel can be used by handlers to transmit frames onto the CAN bus.

     ```go
     func main() {
-        broadcast, transmit := manager.Register(tracer)
+        broadcast := manager.Register(tracer)
-        go tracer.Handle(broadcast, transmit)
+        go tracer.Handle(broadcast)
 	    defer tracer.Close()
     }
     ```
-4) Then call `tracer.Handle` on a separate go routine with the broadcast and transmit channel as arguments.
+4) Then call `tracer.Handle` on a separate go routine with the broadcast channel as an argument.
 Once `tracer.Handle` is called any frames transmitted on the broadcast channel will be traced.

     ```go
     func main() {
-        go tracer.Handle(broadcast, transmit)
+        go tracer.Handle(broadcast)
 	    defer tracer.Close()
     }
     ```